Aalo

-Aalo, formerly Along, is a census town and headquarter of the West Siang district district of the Indian state of Arunachal Pradesh.
+Aalo, formerly Along, is a census town and headquarters of the West Siang district of the Indian state of Arunachal Pradesh.
 It is located 137 km from Likabali, which is at the border of Assam and Arunachal Pradesh.

-It is also an Advance Landing Ground (ALG) of Indian Air Force.
+It is also an Advance Landing Ground (ALG) of the Indian Air Force.

 Culture

 Mopin is the main festival that runs from 5 to 6 April.
 The Yomgo River Festival, held every year during peak tourist season, and lasting 3–4 days, is celebrated from 05-9 April.
 This festival is celebrated with a view to promote tourism, indigenous culture, and tradition, handloom & handicrafts and showcase its rich cultural heritage.

 Demographics

 As of 2001, Along had a population of 16,834.
 Males constitute 56% of the population and females 44%.
 Aalo has an average literacy rate of 69%, higher than the national average of 59.5%; with 75% of the males and 61% of females literate.
 15% of the population is under 6 years of age.
 The low sex ratio – 916 girls for every 1000 boys in 2001 – is cause for concern, even though it is not typical of the region.